 Array Functions

-These functions yield access to array elements or metadata and are compatible with all element types.
+These functions provide access to array elements and metadata or check for content.
+They are compatible with all element types.

 SignatureDescriptionExample